szilvia-csernus/rabbit_sanctuary/TESTING.md

 # Peer Review

-In our dedicated Peer Code Review channel, one feedback I received was that my rabbit pictures in the gallery section are not clearly distinguishable from each other, as there was no border or gaps between the pictures.
-I rectified this by adding `0.3rem` wide gaps around the pictures.
+In our dedicated Peer Code Review channel, five people reviewed my site and gave mainly positive feedback.
+I incorporated one suggestion regarding my rabbit gallery section.
+It was noted that the pictures are not clearly distinguishable from each other as there were no border or gaps between the pictures.
+I rectified this by adding small gaps around the pictures.

 - - -
 <br><br>